Shield buyers from false price comparisons

 - The FTC’s second assumption is that competition drives out economic incentives to cheat.
 The theory is that, as competition heats up, firms have an economic incentive to be truthful and that any temptation to stray will be constrained by natural market forces.

-However, a number of recent economic models show the opposite; that is, the greater the competition, the more likely the firm will offer “noisy” information in an attempt to shield itself from this competition and in the process increase its profits.
+In contrast to the FTC's theory, several recent economic models demonstrate the opposite - that is, the greater the competition, the more probable it is for a firm to provide "noisy" information in order to protect itself from competition and, in doing so, boost its profits.

 Three recent empirical examples provide consistent support for model development, each finding: